YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn/README.md

 ## Translation Design

 Mapping from syntactic categories of the imperative language to syntactic categories of the flowchart language .
+At the highest level we map a _program_ to a _graph_.

 The syntactic category _var_ and the terminal symbols **0** and **1** are shared by both languages.

-Table 1.
+Table 1
 _expr_ | ->    | _graph_
 ---   |---  | ---
 **0** | ->  | **0**